RemyVim/ink-if-story-template/doc/choices.md

 | `on` | Always show hints |
 | `off` | Never show hints |

+**Tip:** Readers can override this setting in the Settings menu under "Accessibility" → "Choice Number Hints".
+If you're testing and don't see the expected behavior, click "Reset to Defaults" in the Settings menu.
+This will restore your `# CHOICE_NUMBERS:` tag setting as the active preference.

 ## Tone Indicators

 Show small icons next to choices to hint at their tone or consequences—like whether a response is flirty, aggressive, or risky.